 - Evaluate fit between the AI and your existing workflows

-So before you start shortlisting vendors, if you haven't already, hear from three contact center leaders who’ve helped build these systems and who all say the same thing: start with the problem, not the promise.
+Three contact center leaders who've built contact center AI systems all say the same thing, start with the problem, not the promise.

-Contact Center AI platforms can be highly secure, especially when built with enterprise-grade data controls, role-based access, and clear model boundaries.
+Contact Center AI platforms security depends on how the vendor handles data ingestion, processing, storage, and AI model design..
 However, security depends on how the vendor handles data ingestion, processing, storage, and AI model design.

 Most platforms are cloud-based, but some offer on-premise deployments for regulated environments.
 If data sovereignty or local control is a concern, be sure the vendor supports private cloud or on-prem options.